henri/spb/README.md

 The built-in templating sub-system allows you to list, create, edit and load browser data templates.
 Essentially, this allows you to configure a browser just as you like and then load this template as needed for future browsing sessions.
 When you load an existing template a copy of the template is created for your session and then when you quit that copy is deleted.
 However, you still have the template and may start as many separate browser instances as you like form that template.

 The templates are stored in the directory : ~/bin/spb-templates/

+> **IMPORTANT NOTE** : Using "--new-tempalte" or "--edit-template options" will result in data from your websession <br> being saved to your computer.
+This stored data enables access and loading of the tempalte at a later time.

 | example command                      | explanation    |
 | ------------------------------| -------------- |